Man sitting at work desk

 Super Salary and PSS Factsheet

-• ABM = your Accrued Benefit Multiple
+• = your Accrued Benefit Multiple

 You and your employer make contributions